cheikhshift/clm/readme.md

 	  -port string
 	    	Port to listen on. (default "8080")
 	  -wait int
-	    	Time to wait for server to start. (default 10)
+	    	Time to wait for server to start. (default 10 seconds)

 ### Go project setup